howljs/react-native-calendar-kit/README.md

 - **Unavailable hours**: The ability to mark certain hours as unavailable in the calendar.
 - **Theming support**: The library includes a theming system for consistent styling.
 - **Overlap events**: The library supports overlapping events.
+- **Resources calendar**: The library supports displaying events for multiple resources (e.g., rooms, employees, equipment) side by side in a single calendar view.

 ## Documentation